Vas0sky/VasPicksMod/README.md

 Q: Can I alter the mod to use another pickup table?
 A: You can't at the moment.
 I will consider the option for the future if it's a really wanted feature.

+Q: Is the mod compatible with an unmodded game?
+A: Yes, you can join a race or create new games that are joinable from unmodded clients.
+About intentionally cheating: people using the mod will show the "vpm/" prefix, which is not removable and it's always written in lowercase.
+It's up to the host prevent these cheating scenarios (or allow them, I'm not your mom).